 Lastly, we run two randomized falsification exercises to determine if variation in particulate matter is truly what is driving our result that both crashes and fatalities increase with higher pollution levels.
 For the first test we impose random matching to connect the data on crashes and fatalities from one county with the particulate matter exposure and control variables from a different county.
 For example, in one run of the randomization exercise the crash data from San Francisco County in California may be connected with pollution, weather, and other controls from Tarrant County in Texas which is part of the DFW metroplex.
-We repeat this random matching exercise 250 times and estimate the model specified in Equation 3 for each random draw for both crashes and fatalities.
-This test is able to determine if there is model-induced bias (Hsiang and Jina, 2014).
+We repeat this random matching exercise 250 times and estimate the model specified in Equation 3 for each random draw for both crashes and fatalities.17 This test is able to determine if there is model-induced bias (Hsiang and Jina, 2014).
 That is, is it possible to recover our estimate of the effect of particulate matter exposure on crashes or fatalities when the observations of the outcome variable come from a different city?
-Figure 2 plots the histogram of estimated coefficients with randomized matching as well as our estimate using non-randomized data from Table 2 shown by a red vertical line.
+Figure 3 plots the histogram of estimated coefficients with randomized matching as well as our estimate using non-randomized data from Table 2 shown by a red vertical line.
 Here, it is easy to see that our estimated coefficient for the effect of pollution on car crashes and fatalities is not driven by chance or model-driven bias.
 The mean effect size among the randomized matches is 0.00019 for crashes, and 0.00022 for fatalities, approximately 12 times smaller than the non-randomized estimate.
-18 Next, we test whether or not some observations are overly influential in determining our main results.
+18 For the fatal crashes randomization, three out of the 250 replications (1.2%) yield an estimated effect size larger than our estimate, but they are not statistically significant.
+Next, we test whether or not some observations are overly influential in determining our main results.
 With hundreds of counties it is not feasible to manually check the influence of all possible small subsets of counties, so we rely on a method proposed in Broderick et al. (2021).
-Broderick et al. (2021) have shown that sensitivity of estimates are due to the signal-to-noise ratio and that many results from the papers that they surveyed are not robust to dropping even only 1\% of the observations.
+Broderick et al. (2021) have shown that sensitivity of estimates are due to the signal-to-noise ratio and that many results from the papers that they surveyed are not robust to dropping even only 1% of the observations.
 For this test, we randomly assign an identification number to each county and drop approximately 5% of the sample.
 We run 250 iterations of the random dropping protocol and estimate the model specified in Equation 3.
-Appendix Figure A.1 plots a histogram of the estimated effect size for crashes and fatalities with randomly dropped subsamples.
+Appendix Figure A.2 plots a histogram of the estimated effect size for crashes and fatalities with randomly dropped subsamples.
 The figure clearly shows that our estimates are not sensitive to removing observations from the sample.
-For crashes, we find that the mean effect size across iterations is 0.00236.
-In fact, all of the 250 iterations are statistically significant at at least the 10% level.
-For fatalities, we find that the mean effect size across iterations is 0.00235.
-These are similarly all statistically significant at the 10% level or more.
+For crashes, we find that the mean effect size across iterations is 0.00236.19 In fact, all of the 250 iterations are statistically significant at at least the 10% level.
+For fatalities, we find that the mean effect size across iterations is 0.00235.20 These are similarly all statistically significant at the 10% level or more.
 We conclude from these randomization tests that our result is not due to model-induced bias, nor is it sensitive to removing particular counties.

-&lt;sup>17A total of 500 random matches across both outcome variables.
+17A total of 500 random matches across both outcome variables.

-$^{18}$ We also compute an average z-statistic of approximately 0.51 and 0.55 for these variables, respectively.
+$^{^{18}}$ We also compute an average z-statistic of approximately 0.51 and 0.55 for these variables, respectively.